pattern-lab/patternlab-php/README.md

 You should now be able to open [http://localhost:8080](http://localhost:8080) to see your generated site.
 Any changes you make in `./source/` will automatically rebuild your site and reload your browser.

 As you get more comfortable with Pattern Lab you can [integrate it with a Gulp or Grunt workflow](http://patternlab.io/docs/advanced-integration-with-grunt.html) and drop some of the native Pattern Lab features like automatic browser reload.
+You can also check out [the list of plugins](http://patternlab.io/download.html).

 ## More Documentation